 Travelling through Iceland is expensive and thirsty work, especially in the wild northern part of the country.
-Here's a roundup of all the happy hours to help you make the most of your time in this Iively little town without breaking the bank.
+Here's a roundup of all the happy hours in Akureyri, the largest town of northern Iceland, to help you make the most of your time in this Iively little town without breaking the bank.

 With a population of just 18,000, capital of the north Akureyri might seem more like a small town than Iceland’s second biggest city.
 But roll into this town perfectly perched on the edge of one of the longest fjords in the country and you’ll discover that, like Reykjavik, Akureyri punches well above its weight when it comes to things to see and do for such a small place.